 Should a female athlete experience any of the above symptoms she should contact her physician.

 Exercise and athletic competition is more than recreation for many women.
-Yet excessive training, poor diet and a low BMI can affect fertility.
+Yet excessive training, poor diet and a low body fat can affect fertility.
 We believe that a smart training program for the female athlete consists of a realistic exercise program combined with sufficient sleep, a healthy diet and adequate caloric intake resulting in a healthy BMI.
 A healthy life structure provides the female athlete with the ability to not only compete effectively but also maintain her options with regards to fertility and her ability to have a family.

 By: Wendy Chang, M.D.©